brendaoby/alx-system_engineering-devops/0x02-shell_redirections/README.md

 *1-Displays a confused smiley*
 *2-Displays the content of /etc/passwd*
-*3-Displays the contents of two files passwd and host* *Displays the last ten lines of /etc/passwd*
+*3-Displays the contents of two files passwd and host* *4-Displays the last ten lines of /etc/passwd* *5-Displays the first ten lines of /etc/passwd*